ARC-KIST/isaaclab_g1/README.md

 ### Installation

-- Throughout the repository, the name `isaaclab_g1` only serves as an example and we provide a script to rename all the references to it automatically:
+- Throughout the repository, the name `isaaclab_franka` only serves as an example and we provide a script to rename all the references to it automatically:

 ```
-# Rename all occurrences of isaaclab_g1 (in files/directories) to your_fancy_extension_name
+# Rename all occurrences of isaaclab_franka (in files/directories) to your_fancy_extension_name
 python scripts/rename_template.py your_fancy_extension_name
 ```